HomeResearch LibraryTopics › Prison Labor & Economics

 Critical data points synthesized across multiple research collections.

-Total annual cost imposed on families of incarcerated people nationwide — nearly four times total public corrections spending
+Total cost shifted to families of incarcerated people, four times taxpayer spending on prisons

 65%